Choosing the best survival radio: Top 10 for savvy survivors

 - Difficult to use the buttons at times

-- NOAA weather broadcasts
+- AM/FM and NOAA weather stations

 Pros: